Key Milestones

 - Mr. Pham Thanh Ha, Deputy Governor, State Bank of Viet Nam

-A senior-level committee of ASEAN central bank deputies and officials, meeting twice a year.
+SLC is comprised of ASEAN central bank deputies and officials, meeting twice a year.
+The 30th SLC was held in September 2025 in Yogyakarta, Indonesia.

 Working Committee on ASEAN Banking Integration Framework (WC-ABIF)